sonm-io/presale-token/NOTE.md

 7. There is still need to fix tests, cause of vulnurability fix (see line 6 issue) I hate zeppeline now for their awful work with versions, packages and dependencys, but still it is better than write acyncrhonos truffle native tests.

 Will work on contracts now, someone will be needed to rewrite tests.

+1.02 - Start write another two dummys - PST and CDT.

 **TODO**: